Zoom Web Conferencing

 I’ve heard about issues with privacy/security – what can you tell me?

-Please visit https://its.mines.edu/zoom-privacy-security/ to address these concerns.
+Please visit https://it.mines.edu/zoom-privacy-security/ to address these concerns.

 How do I get more help?

-Contact ITS via the Mines Help Center (https://helpcenter.mines.edu/) or call the Mines Service Center at 303.384.2345.
+Contact IT via the Mines Help Center (https://helpcenter.mines.edu/) or call the IT Service Desk at 303.278.HELP (4357)

 Our videoconferencing and chat provider Zoom has this to say about its product: